CathyQian/website/README.md

 Welcome to Cathy Qian's homepage!

-I am currently a data scientist focusing in machine learning implementation.
-This page hosts blogs about work and life in my data science journey.
+I am currently a machine learning professional in the high-tech industry.
+This page hosts all my technical blogs since 2017.

 11. [2020-08-12 Code Testing in Python](/blogs/2020-08-12-Code%20Testing%20in%20Python.md)